Evaluation of Novel Fast Machine Learning Algorithms for Knowledge-Distillation-Based Anomaly Detection at CMS: Limitations and Future work

 \section{Limitations and Future work}

 The results presented here serve as a proof of concept, and we anticipate that performance can be further enhanced through a detailed exploration of synthesis parameters.
 We are working on further improving the performance of the students using these novel quantization methods.
 Although resource utilization estimates are provided in this paper, performing place-and-route is required to determine the real hardware cost of the student models.
-Future work also includes extending the LGN to a convolutional version (C-LGN), which uses kernels composed of trees of logic gates instead of individual logic gates \cite{10.5555/3737916.3741767}.
+Future work also includes synthesis of convolutional LGNs that demonstrate great accuracy, but for which we do not have resource estimates, yet~\cite{10.5555/3737916.3741767}.